Tejaaswini28499/Training-Devops/Devops2025/helm/my understanding.md

 Install helm(helm install nginxv1 bitnami/nginx) nginxv1- is a release name
 check in the default namespace the nginx get deployed (kubectl get pods)

-release name - why we need to provide this while installing why chart - its a deployed instance of our chart
+release name - why we need to provide this while installing helm chart - its a deployed instance of our chart

 how to install which is not a part of bitnami eg aws load balancer go to AWS official website from there you can install